18 Ghost Towns In Montana [MAP]

 What’s Left?

-Today, it is a popular tourist attraction and has been featured on television shows such as Ghost Adventures and Ghost Hunters.
-If you are looking for a real-life ghost story to share with your friends, Castle Town might just be worth checking out!
+Today, Castle Town has gained notoriety as a popular tourist attraction and has even been featured on television shows like Ghost Adventures and Ghost Hunters.
+The town’s haunting ambiance and abandoned structures continue to attract both paranormal enthusiasts and history buffs.
+If you’re in search of a real-life ghost story to add a little thrill to your day, Castle Town is definitely worth a visit.

 12. Comet